Current Suspected Overdose Deaths in Delaware for 2022: Get Help Now!

 COVID-19 Testing in High Demand.
 Check That Testing Sites Are Open and Accepting Walk-ups If You Don't Have an Appointment.

-The Delaware Division of Services for Aging and Adults with Physical Disabilities (DSAAPD) is pleased to welcome a new Director.
+The Delaware Division of Services for Aging and Adults with Physical Disabilities (DSAAPD) is pleased to welcome a new Director and Deputy Director.